By Noreen Nielsen and Jackie Weidman

-- Chevron has already contributed nearly $700,000 to federal campaigns this year, with 89 percent of contributions going to Republicans.
+- Conoco has contributed nearly $400,000 to federal campaigns this year, with 90 percent of the contributions going to Republicans.